-Overall, the decadal-scale changes in energy use among the Portal rodents underscore the importance of long-term metacommunity dynamics to the maintenance of community function following species loss (see also Leibold et al. 2017).
-Although a single colonization event may be enough to allow for temporary compensation via functional redundancy, as conditions fluctuate, species that are capable of compensating under some conditions may no longer perform that function.
-Particularly if limiting similarity prevents similar competitors from specializing on precisely the same habitats (Rosenfeld 2002), this type of temporary, context-dependent compensation may be common.
-To maintain compensation for species loss over time, multiple colonization events, supplying species that are functionally redundant under different conditions, may be required.
-Depending on dispersal rates and the composition of regional species pools, repeated colonization events tracking changing conditions may be unlikely or even impossible.
-At Portal, dispersal limitation introduced a 20-year lag between the initiation of the experiment and the beginning of energetic compensation driven by C. baileyi.
-Theoretically, another species capable of compensating for kangaroo rats, and better-suited to conditions at the site since 2010, could colonize the site and restore compensation – but it is unclear whether such a species exists or how long it might take for it to disperse to the site.
-More generally, as ecosystems globally undergo reductions in habitat connectivity and regional beta diversity, and move into novel climatic spaces, maintenance of community function through functional redundancy may become increasingly rare and fragile (Dornelas et al. 2014; Williams and Jackson 2007).
+Overall, the decadal-scale changes in energy use among the Portal rodents underscore the importance of long-term metacommunity dynamics to the maintenance of community function following species loss (see Leibold et al. 2017).
+Although a single colonization event may allow for temporary compensation via functional redundancy, as conditions shift, species that once compensated may no longer perform that function (see also Isbell et al. 2011).
+Particularly if limiting similarity prevents similar competitors from specializing on precisely the same habitats (Rosenfeld 2002), temporary, context-dependent compensation may be common.
+To maintain compensation over time, multiple colonization events, supplying species that are functionally redundant under different conditions, may be required.
+Depending on dispersal rates, and the diversity and composition of regional species pools, this may be unlikely or even impossible.
+At Portal, dispersal limitation introduced a 20-year delay in the compensatory response driven by C. baileyi.
+Theoretically, a new species capable of compensating for kangaroo rats, and better-suited to conditions at the site since 2010, could restore compensation under present conditions – but it is unclear whether this species exists or if it can disperse to this site.
+As ecosystems globally undergo reductions in habitat connectivity and regional beta diversity, and enter novel climatic spaces, maintenance of community function via functional redundancy may grow increasingly rare and fragile (Dornelas et al. 2014; Williams and Jackson 2007).

 Finally, the long-term variability in functional redundancy documented here adds important nuance to our understanding of how zero-sum dynamics operate in natural assemblages.
-Theories invoking zero-sum dynamics, and tests for compensatory dynamics in empirical data, often treat a zero-sum dynamic as a strong and temporally consistent constraint on population dynamics (Hubbell 2001; Houlahan et al. 2007).
-In this framing, any resources made available through species loss should immediately be taken up by other species.
-This is not consistent with the dynamics that occur at Portal, as there have been extended periods of time when there are substantial resources available on exclosure plots that are not being used by any rodent species.
-Rather, the dynamics at Portal are more consistent with a zero-sum constraint operating at metacommunity, or, more broadly, evolutionary scales (Van Valen 1973; Terry and Rowe 2015; Leibold et al. 2017).
+Theories invoking zero-sum dynamics, and tests for compensatory dynamics in empirical data, often treat a zero-sum dynamic as a strong and temporally consistent constraint (Hubbell 2001; Houlahan et al. 2007).
+In this framing, any resources made available via species loss should immediately be taken up by other species.
+This is not consistent with the dynamics that occur at Portal, which has seen extended periods of time when resources are available on exclosure plots but are not used.
+Rather, these results are more consistent with a zero-sum constraint operating at metacommunity or evolutionary scales (Van Valen 1973; Terry and Rowe 2015; Leibold et al. 2017).
 Over short timescales, or within a closed local assemblage, niche differences may weaken zero-sum effects, especially under fluctuating conditions.
-However, over larger temporal and spatial scales, dispersal or evolution may supply new species equipped to take advantage of available resources - either through functional redundancy with species that have been lost, or niche complementarity allowing them to exploit novel niches.
-Moving forward, a long-term, metacommunity, and even macroevolutionary approach may be necessary to fully understand how zero-sum constraints manifest in community dynamics; how functional redundancy and niche complementarity jointly contribute to dynamics of community function; and how, and when, community-level properties are maintained in the face of species extinctions and changing conditions over time.
+However, over larger temporal and spatial scales, dispersal or evolution may supply new species equipped to use available resources - via either functional redundancy, or niche complementarity allowing them to exploit novel niches.
+A long-term, metacommunity, and even macroevolutionary approach may be necessary to fully understand how zero-sum constraints, functional redundancy, and niche complementarity contribute to the maintenance of community-level function in the face of species extinctions and changing conditions over time.

 Acknowledgements

-The Portal Project has been supported by numerous grants from the U.S. National Science Foundation, most recently NSF DEB-1929730, and has been sustained over the decades via the dedicated efforts of dozens of researchers and volunteers.
-RMD was supported in part by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1315138 and DGE-1842473.
+The Portal Project has been supported by numerous grants from the U.S. National Science Foundation, most recently NSF DEB-1929730.
+RMD was supported in part by the NSF Graduate Research Fellowship under Grant No. DGE-1315138 and DGE-1842473.